Kay Grant on stage

 CLOSE ENOUGH FOR JAZZ

-More recently Grant turned toward her beginnings, writing and singing songs and jazz standards.
-The Kay Grant All-four featured Martin Speake, Liam Noble and Mark Sanders playing her original compositions with the voice as a (word-less) front-line instrument.
-She fronted the Big Swing Big Band at the Tivoli Ballroom and the Cyril Bass Quartet featuring Bob Sydor on sax.
-Her new project, Living Standards, is a stripped-back duo with versatile acoustic guitarist Martin Vishnick, finding fresh ways with classic and original tunes.
+More recently Grant turned toward her beginnings, writing and singing original songs and jazz standards.
+The Kay Grant All-four featured Martin Speake, Liam Noble and Mark Sanders playing her compositions with the voice as a (word-less) front-line instrument.
+She fronted the Big Swing Band at the historic Rivoli Ballroom and the Cyril Bass Quartet featuring Bob Sydor on sax.
+Her more recent project Living Standards was a stripped-back duo with versatile acoustic guitarist Martin Vishnick, finding fresh treatments of classic and original tunes.

 BRISTOL SOUND AND MUSIC